Sacredness: Etymology of 'holy'

 The English word holy dates back to the Proto-Germanic word hailagaz from around 500 BC, an adjective derived from hailaz ('whole'), which was used to mean 'uninjured, sound, healthy, entire, complete'.
 In non-specialist contexts, the term holy refers to someone or something that is associated with a divine power, such as water used for baptism.

 Transitions

 The concept of things being made or associated with the sacred is widespread among religions, making people, places, and objects revered, set apart for special use or purpose, or transferred to the sacred sphere.
 Words for this include hallow, sanctify, and consecrate, which can be contrasted with desecration and deconsecration.
 These terms are used in various ways by different groups.

-Sanctification and consecration come from the Latin Sanctus (to set apart for special use or purpose, make holy or sacred) and consecrat (dedicated, devoted, and sacred).
+Sanctification and consecration come from the Latin sanctificare (to set apart for special use or purpose, make holy or sacred) and consecratus (dedicated, devoted, and sacred).

 Christianity

 The verb form 'to hallow' is archaic in English, and does not appear other than in the quoted text in the Lord's Prayer in the New Testament.
 The noun form hallow, as used in Hallowtide, is a synonym of the word saint.

 In the various branches of Christianity the details differ.
 Sanctification in Christianity usually refers to a person becoming holy, while consecration in Christianity may include setting apart a person, building, or object, for God.
 Among some Christian denominations there is a complementary service of "deconsecration", to remove something consecrated of its sacred character in preparation for either demolition or sale for secular use.